 Time for ascent: 2 h 15 min.

 From the parking place we go northwards across nice grassy slopes, until reaching Mangart Saddle (the main ridge).
 From there we continue eastwards, using a comfortable marked path.
 It crosses the slopes of Travnik, then reaches the rocks of Mali Rateški Mangart, and then climbs over easy rocks on a saddle east of that summit.
-From this place you have a great view down on the lakes, into the abysses of North Wall and on on ferrata, which climbs out of the North Wall nearby.
+From this place you have a great view down on the lakes, into the abysses of North Wall and on ferrata, which climbs into the North Wall nearby.
 Soon after this place there is a path branching.

-Slovenian Route goes right into the West Wall, while our route continues left, crosses a short scree field and climbs over a rocky step.
+Slovenian Route goes right into the West Wall, while our (Italian) route continues left, crosses a short scree field and climbs over a rocky step.
 So we reach the start of the Big Ledge.
 Then the path continues across the northern slopes towards the east.
 It ascends only gently.
 Some 150 m right above us is the summit, many hundred meters left below us are the abysses of North Wall.
 A few sections on the path are secured, but generally passages are easy.
 So the path brings us on the East Ridge, where we turn sharp right.